ramantehlan/Supernova/README.md

 # Supernova

 Smart AI to keep people safe on beaches from all the dangers.
-It uses ML to identify RIP Currents from a video and also inform people about UV Index, Weather forecasts, Tsunamis, Harmful Algal Blooms (HABs), Animal Attacks etc, all through just one app.
+It uses ML and real time data to inform people about UV Index, Weather forecasts, Tsunamis, Harmful Algal Blooms (HABs), Animal Attacks and RIP currents etc, all through just one app.

 ## Problems and Solution